Materials-Consortia/OPTIMADE/optimade.rst

     }

 The same edge id and :field:`label` appear here as in the previous examples — one edge, fetched from the other end.
-Per the single-and-exclusive-creator rule, :val:`"wf-8821"` is the only run that lists :val:`"mp-149-relaxed"` under its :field:`creates`, so this reverse lookup is unambiguous.
+Per the single-and-exclusive-creator rule, :val:`"wf-8821"` is the only run that lists :val:`"mp-149-relaxed"` under its :field:`has_artifact`, so this reverse lookup is unambiguous.

-A structure returned by several runs — :query-url:`GET /v1/structures/mp-149-relaxed/returned_by`
+A structure returned by several runs — :query-url:`GET /v1/structures/mp-149-relaxed/is_output`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Whereas :field:`created_by` is to-one, :field:`returned_by` is unbounded: the same :entry:`data` entry may be returned by more than one run.
+Whereas :field:`is_artifact` is to-one, :field:`is_output` is unbounded: the same :entry:`data` entry may be returned by more than one run.
 Here :val:`"mp-149-relaxed"` was created by :val:`"wf-8821"` (which also returns it) and, in addition, returned unchanged by the parent workflow run :val:`"wf-8800"` that called :val:`"wf-8821"` as a subworkflow:

 .. code:: jsonc